My home city, Plymouth in Devon, is a city with fantastic potential but for many reasons it is a long way off being realised.

 But beyond student housing and a few new cafes, little has been done to encourage growth on the high street.

 For me, Plymouth has more in common with a city like Auckland in New Zealand.
 In many ways they are similar cities in terms of layout and even infrastructure.
 They are both built on stunning natural harbours, they both have fairly poor internal transport options and the main shopping drags are both quite small.

-Small neighbourhoods have been well developed – Ponsonby in Auckland is Mutley Plain or Stoke Village in Plymouth.
+Small neighbourhoods have been well developed – Ponsonby in Auckland is the equivalent of Mutley Plain or Stoke Village in Plymouth.